-- Ensuring that they are trained to effectively undertake their roles with key competencies being covered, this will be through formal courses and informal on the job training. - Creating career pathways will also help to develop our staff and give a route to progression opportunities within the council. - A focus on diversity and inclusion across the organisation ensuring that we embrace all employees and their differences.
+- Ensuring that they are trained to effectively undertake their roles with key competencies being covered.
+This will be through formal courses and informal on the job training. - Creating career pathways will also help to develop our staff and give a route to progression opportunities within the Council. - Focussing on diversity and inclusion across the Council will ensure that we embrace all employees and their differences.